 The spots may disappear during cool weather and get worse during warm and humid weather.
 They may be dry and scaly and may itch or hurt, although this is not common.

 Your doctor can diagnose tinea versicolor by what the rash looks like.
 Occasionally, the doctor may use ultraviolet light, which will make the affected areas appear a fluorescent yellow-green if they're the result of tinea versicolor.

 Your doctor may also take a skin sample by scraping some skin and scales from the affected area to look at under a microscope.
 With children, the doctor may lift off skin cells by first firmly attaching clear tape to the affected area and then removing it.
 The sample then can be stuck directly onto a slide to be looked at with a microscope.

 Treatment of tinea versicolor can consist of creams, lotions, or shampoos that are put on the skin.
 It can also include medication given as pills.
 The type of treatment will depend on the size, location, and thickness of the infected area.

 Treatment options include:

 Topical anti-fungals.
-These products are applied directly to your skin and may be in the form of lotions, shampoos, creams, or soaps.
+These products are applied directly to your skin and may be in the form of lotion, shampoo, cream, foam, or soap.
 They keep the growth of the yeast under control.
-Over-the-counter anti-fungal topical products containing ingredients such as selenium sulfide, miconazole, clotrimazole, and terbinafine are available.
+Over-the-counter anti-fungal topical products containing ingredients such as zinc, pyrithione, selenium sulfide, miconazole, clotrimazole, and terbinafine are available.
 But sometimes prescription medications may be needed.

 Anti-fungal pills.
 These may be used to treat more serious or recurrent cases of tinea versicolor.
 Or in some cases they may be used because they can provide a simpler and quicker resolution of the infection.
 These medicines are given by prescription and can have side effects.
 So it's important to be monitored by your doctor while using anti-fungal pills.